elf4j/elf4j-api/README.md

                 "an Object type that is not a Supplier function", (Supplier) () -> "a Supplier function type");
 ```

+where the `Supplier/Supplier<?>/Supplier<String>` downcast is necessary, per lambda expression syntax requirement,
+because here the lambda is used as a parameter declared as `Object` rather than a functional interface.

 ## Use it...